Updated on: 11/18/2019

 From a legal perspective, an insurance company would likely deny claims related to an incident like this due to the absence of proof that the victim was actually struck by a vehicle.
-Although it would appear likely that this was a hit-and-run, insurance companies rely on police investigations in order to determine liability and justify paying out a claim.
+Although it would appear likely that this was a hit-and-run, insurance companies often rely on police investigations in order to identify important legal issues, determine liability, and justify paying out a settlement to resolve the insurance claim.

 Our thoughts and condolences go out to the family of the victim.
 If anyone has any information regarding this particular incident, the King County Sheriff’s Office is asking that they come forward and assist with the investigation.
 They can be reached at (206) 296-3311 or by calling 911.